I think the Canadians have a penchant for the South. Same as the Germans do, just check out The New Roses.

 It really looks that way.

-And who can blame them.
-Would you want to stay in the cold North when sun drenched highways, whiskey galore, bikes, dusty bars and hot chicks beckon you?
+And who can blame them?
+Would you want to stay in the cold North when sun-drenched highways, whiskey galore, bikes, dusty bars, and hot chicks beckon you?
 Well, whilst most stay put, they at least portray this Southern Rock feeling through their tune.
-RockmusicRaider already covered bands like the folks from Vinyl Hero or others screaming about the soundscape in best Mad Max fashion.
+RockmusicRaider already covered bands like the folks from Vinyl Hero or others screaming about the soundscape in the best Mad Max fashion.
 Albeit not from this genre.

 All of that dumps into a very scratchy, rough Stoner wrapper that just adds that much hot sauce to this rocky piece of t-bone.
 And they stay true to their influences: Sounding like Monster Truck at times, they cheekily add some flavors of AC/DC, Guns’N’Roses and a trifle Led Zeppelin (between others).